News

 Ada tackled the translation of Menabrea’s paper from the original French, and it was published in 1843.
 But it was the notes she added, tripling the size of the original document, which came to represent her greatest contribution to computer science.

-She not only clarified how Babbage’s machine would work, she describes an algorithm for generating Bernoulli numbers, considered to be the first computer program.
+She not only clarified how Babbage’s machine would work, but she also described an algorithm for generating Bernoulli numbers, considered to be the first computer program.

 Why Ada Lovelace Day is important

-On the second Tuesday of October every year since 2009 Ada Lovelace Day applauds women in STEM careers (science, technology, engineering and maths) for their contribution and achievements, and for their power to inspire girls to study STEM for a career.
+On the second Tuesday of October every year since 2009, Ada Lovelace Day applauds women in STEM careers (science, technology, engineering and maths) for their contributions and achievements, and for their power to inspire girls to study STEM for a career.

 In 1946, six brilliant young women programmed the first all-electronic, programmable computer, but went uncredited when it was announced to the world.
 The ENIAC Programmers Project is dedicated to ensuring that they receive the honours they deserve.